 Facilities and charges

-Visiting Students acquire the same rights and can take advantage of the same facilities as the other students of Ca' Foscari University: they can take final exams, use the libraries and computer laboratories of the University, take part in the student associations, have access to the university canteens at special prices, benefit from accident insurance, etc. Moreover they can ask for support in the search of accommodation in Venice through the Housing Office of Ca' Foscari University.
+Visiting Students have the same rights and can take advantage of the same facilities as the other students of Ca' Foscari University of Venice: they can take final exams, use the libraries and computer laboratories of the University, take part in the student associations, access the university canteens with a discount, benefit from accident insurance, etc. Moreover they can ask for support in the search of accommodation in Venice through the University’s Housing Office.

 Expenses for travel, meals, accommodation, health insurance and medical care, not to mention for books and the eventual VISA and residence permit (for non-EU students) required to enter and stay in Italy are the responsibility of the Visiting Student.

 Certifications and transcripts

-- At the end of their study period at Ca' Foscari, Visiting Students who have taken exams at Ca' Foscari University will be able to ask the Welcome Unit for a certificate or transcript.
-Such a certificate will list the exams passed (min.
-18/30) taken, and number of university credits earned and other information necessary for the home institution to recognize and grant the student credits for the courses and other educational activities completed at Ca' Foscari.
-If issued by the Welcome Unit, the certificate requires a EUR 16.00 revenue stamp.
+- At the end of their study period at Ca' Foscari, Visiting Students who have taken exams at Ca' Foscari University can ask the Welcome Unit for a transcript of records .
+The document will list the exams passed (min.
+18/30) taken, and number of university credits earned and other information required in order for the home institution to recognize and grant the student credits for the courses and other educational activities completed at Ca' Foscari.
+It is issued by the Counseling and Welcome Unit, and requires a EUR 16.00 revenue stamp to be valid.

-- Visiting Students conducting independent research activities can obtain a written declaration regarding the work done signed by his/her Ca' Foscari academic tutor.
+- Visiting Students conducting independent research activities can receive a written declaration regarding the research they have completed signed by their Ca' Foscari academic tutor.
 Upon request from the student's home university, said tutor can be invited for the discussion of the final thesis based on the student's research activity.